 Unstable angina is caused by blood clots that block an artery, either partially or completely.
 These blood clots can form, partially dissolve, then form again later.

 Coronary artery disease is almost always the culprit.
 If you have other conditions that raise your risk for CAD — like diabetes, high blood pressure or high cholesterol — angina is certainly possible.
-Dr. Hatch also pointed out some behaviors that put you at greater risk, like eating lots of fatty/processed foods, smoking and not exercising.
+Dr. Tuttle also pointed out some behaviors that put you at greater risk, like eating lots of fatty/processed foods, smoking and not exercising.
 When someone has angina from coronary disease, it’s crucial they talk to a cardiologist.

 From here, there are three main options:

 - Percutaneous coronary intervention (PCI): Also known as angioplasty.
 This involves a small wire being guided into a coronary artery, across a blockage, and a balloon and/or stent being placed in the blockage to relieve the obstruction.